 There is also DataViewer which provides visualization (scanpaths, heatmaps, movie playback and 2D graphs) of EyeLink eye movements data, and allows extracting a large number of dependent measures for all areas of eye movement research.

 OpenSesame is a platform-independent, free, graphical experiment builder.
 OpenSesame provides an easy to use, point-and-click interface for creating psychological experiments.
 In addition to a powerful sketchpad for creating visual stimuli, OpenSesame features a sampler and synthesizer for sound playback.
-For more complex tasks, OpenSesame supports Python scripting using the built-in editor with syntax highlighting.
+For more complex tasks, OpenSesame supports Python scripting, using the built-in editor with syntax highlighting.
 OpenSesame is freely available under the General Public Licence.
 There are download packages for Windows, Mac, and Linux.
 There are a support forum and discussions about timing and Python.

 The Wiener Testsystem made by Schuhfried (South of Vienna) is a versatile, comprehensive system for professional psychological diagnostics including some of visual function testing, for application in driving fitness, aviation, personality, selection of personell, etc.

 NeuroScan is mostly dedicated to EEG software but they do have visual stimulation software for EEG and fMRI.